SAME DAY APPOINTMENTS AVAILABLE NOW! CALL (337) 237-0650

-- For mild cases, a treatment option is lifestyle changes such as: lose weight, sleeping on your side, and avoiding alcohol and sleeping pills.
+- For mild cases, lifestyle changes such as losing weight, sleeping on your side, and avoiding alcohol and sleeping pills can help alleviate symptoms.

 - For moderate to severe cases, the most common treatment is the use of a continuous positive airway pressure (CPAP) device.
 It generates the required air pressure to keep the patient’s airway open during sleep.

 If the non-surgical options have failed, surgical treatments are available to alter the airway.
 The goal of most surgeries for breathing problems is to widen the airway.
 This is done by taking out or shrinking excess tissue where the mouth meets the throat.
 Nasal and jaw surgery can help correct nose or jaw problems that contribute to snoring and apnea.

 A new, FDA-approved obstructive sleep apnea treatment.
 The device is surgically implanted during an outpatient procedure and is designed to be turned on and off as you need it.
 A small remote allows the patient to turn the device on before bed, which opens the patient’s airway to eliminate apnea and promote natural, restful sleep.

 This is the most common procedure for sleep apnea.
 It trims the soft palate and uvula while removing the tonsils and other tissue.
 It is a major surgery performed in a hospital, but most patients can go home within 24 hours.

 Snoring is the vibration of respiratory structures and the resulting sound, due to obstructed air movement during breathing while sleeping.
 The structures that are usually involved are the uvula and soft palate.